 LFLTF is a non-voting body that reports directly to TAC.
 LFLTF shall provide the TAC with a report of its activities, including key decision points and options considered in developing recommendations, at each regularly scheduled TAC meeting.
 Although a non-voting body, LFLTF will strive for consensus in reporting recommendations to TAC, including minority positions.

 Duration:

-The first meeting of LFLTF will be on MMDDYYYY.
+The first meeting of LFLTF will be on 04-14-2022.
 LFLTF will continue to meet as needed until dissolved by TAC.